 Everything You Need To Know About Plums

 Made up of a mellow-flavoured flesh and a lightly tart skin, these sweet stone fruits can successfully satisfy a sugar craving, making this portable little snack perfect for packing into school and work lunches.
 Wild plums are native to North America, but today plum growers primarily use European or Japanese varieties.
 In Ontario, plums begin being harvested in July, however some varieties are picked until October.
-In the winter months we have access to the varieties that hail from Chile, which are sold in February and March, making plums one of the few fruits that are readily available most months of the year.
+In the winter months we have access to the varieties that hail from Chile, which are sold in February and March, making plums a delicious fruit that is readily available most months of the year.

 While there are several varieties of plums that are native to North America, the plums sold in Ontario are typically European, Japanese or Chilean.
 Like other stone fruits, there are freestone and semi-freestone types that range in colour from yellow, to red, to blue-ish purple.